 Compliance with Identity Manual

-Use of Mississippi College marks, such as logos and graphics, should comply with the Mississippi College identity manual, available online at http://www.mc.edu/identity.
-For assistance in creating account profile pictures or avatars, contact the Office of Marketing and Communication.
+Use of Mississippi College marks, such as logos and graphics, should comply with the Mississippi College identity manual, available online at https://www.mc.edu/brand.
+Contact the Office of Marketing and Communication for assistance in creating account profile pictures or avatars.

 Profile & Cover Photos

 Social media account profiles and cover photos are subject to approval by the Social Media Committee and Office of Marketing and Communication.
-For assistance in creating profile photos, cover photos, or other social media collateral, contact the Office of Marketing and Communication.
+Contact the Office of Marketing and Communication for assistance in creating profile photos, cover photos, or other social media collateral.

 Rights and permissions must be secured before posting, sharing, or distributing copyrighted materials, including but not limited to: music, art, copyrighted photographs or texts, portions of the copyrighted video, or information considered proprietary by a University partner, vendor, affiliate, or contractor.